apsdehal/Shortest-Adversarial-Path-Architecture/README.md

 where y is the current location of the player.

+When the clients first connect, player is expected to send first move, then the adversary.
+If adversary or player send anything before their subsequent turns, those moves will be ignored.

 Game's end is specified via a delimiter `$`.
 If at any point you receive it, you should close the socket connection.
 Winner will be decided on architecture side.

 You can check the test clients in [test-clients](test-clients/) folder.